AdobeDocs/creative-cloud-enterprise.en/help/max2020/indesignserver.md

 * Generate spot-on PDFs, or tie into other AEM driven output formats, of your layout

 **Presented by:**
-Eric Rowse, Senior Solution Consultant (Digital Media)
+Eric Rowse, Senior Solutions Consultant (Digital Media)

 ## Additional InDesign Server Resources